61% of Americans own stocks, and that translates into tens of millions of people!

 You can eventually begin trading individual stocks as your portfolio gets larger and your investment in knowledge and confidence grows.

 Where to Invest in the Stock Market

 If you decide to invest in funds, where can you do that?

 If you feel comfortable selecting the funds you want to invest in – and you want to have the option to eventually begin trading individual stocks – the best place to invest is with a diversified investment broker.

 Here are some of the top brokers you can work with:

 If you don’t feel comfortable selecting your funds, the better option is to go with what are known as robo-advisors.
-Robo-advisors are automated investment platforms, that provide professional investment management, an extremely low cost.
+Robo-advisors are automated investment platforms that provide professional investment management at an extremely low cost.

 Once your portfolio has been created, it’s managed for you continuously.
 This includes periodic rebalancing to keep the asset allocations on target, as well as reinvesting of dividends.

 When you invest with a robo-advisor, all you need to do is fund your account.
 The robo-advisor does all the work, and you don’t need to concern yourself with any of the details.